junxit/us-congress-bills-111/metadata.md

 - 2009-10-14 — Introduced in Senate
 - 2009-10-14 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2009-12-17 — Committee on Energy and Natural Resources Subcommittee on Public Lands and Forests.
+Hearings held.
+With printed Hearing: S.Hrg.
+111-364.
+- 2010-06-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with amendments favorably.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-260.
+- 2010-08-05 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with amendments.
+With written report No. 111-260.
+- 2010-08-05 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 530.